Skip to main content

 X-API-Key: sk-abc123def456...

-Custom header name with your API key.
+Custom header name with a credential value, such as an API key.

 Basic Auth